Propagation Networks for Model-Based Control Under Partial Observation: Learning the Dynamics

 where $u_k$ is the receiver, $v_k$ is the sender, and $a^r_k$ is the type and attributes of relation $k$ (\eg, collision, spring connection).

-Our goal is to build a learnable physical engine to capture the underlying physical interactions using function approximators.
+Our goal is to build a learnable physics engine to approximate the underlying physical interactions.
 We can then use it to infer the system dynamics and predict the future from the observed interaction graph $G$: